v6d-io/v6d/docs/tutorials/extending/define-datatypes-cpp.rst

          ...
      }

-Note the two changes above,
+Observe the two key modifications above:

-+ inherits from :code:`vineyard::Registered<Vector<T>>`:
++ Inheriting from :code:`vineyard::Registered<Vector<T>>`:

-  :code:`vineyard::Registered<T>` is a helper to generate some static initialization stubs to register the data type :code:`T` to the type resolving factory, and associate the type :code:`T` with its typename.
+  :code:`vineyard::Registered<T>` serves as a helper to generate static initialization stubs, registering the data type :code:`T` with the type resolving factory and associating the type :code:`T` with its typename.
-  The typename is the auto-generated readable name for C++ types, e.g., :code:`"Vector<int32>"` for :code:`Vector<int32_t>`.
+  The typename is an auto-generated, human-readable name for C++ types, e.g., :code:`"Vector<int32>"` for :code:`Vector<int32_t>`.

-+ The zero-parameter static constructor :code:`Create()`:
++ Implementing the zero-parameter static constructor :code:`Create()`:

-  :code:`Create()` is a static function that will be registered to the resolving factory by helper :code:`vineyard::Registered<T>` and used to construct a instance of type :code:`T` first when getting objects from vineyard.
+  :code:`Create()` is a static function registered with the resolving factory by the helper :code:`vineyard::Registered<T>`.
+It is used to construct an instance of type :code:`T` when retrieving objects from Vineyard.

-  Vineyard client looks up the static constructor by :code:`typename` in the metadata of vineyard objects store in the daemon server.
+  The Vineyard client locates the static constructor using the :code:`typename` found in the metadata of Vineyard objects stored in the daemon server.

-To obtain the object :code:`Vector<T>` from vineyard's metadata, we need to implements a `Construct` method as well.
-The :code:`Construct` method takes a :code:`vineyard::ObjectMeta` as input, and retrieve metadata as well as members from the metadata to fill its own data members.
-The memory in member :code:`buffer` (a :code:`vineyard::Blob`) is shared using memory mapping, without the cost of copying.
+To retrieve the object :code:`Vector<T>` from Vineyard's metadata, we need to implement a `Construct` method as well.
+The :code:`Construct` method takes a :code:`vineyard::ObjectMeta` as input and extracts metadata and members from it to populate its own data members.
+The memory in the member :code:`buffer` (a :code:`vineyard::Blob`) is shared using memory mapping, eliminating the need for copying.

 .. code:: diff